 - Replacement of market cap-based emerging market stock fund, VWO, with SRI-focused emerging market stock fund, ESGE.

-SRI portfolios can also support our core products for increasing after-tax returns, Tax-loss Harvesting+ (TLH) and Tax-coordinated portfolios (TCP).
-For the ETFs with SRI mandates, while DSI and SUSA serve as primary and secondary tickers, respectively, IVV is the corresponding tertiary ticker (i.e., the secondary ticker for DSI in an IRA portfolio).
-IVV is an ETF that is benchmarked against the S&P 500 and is not weighted screened for ESG factors.
-IVV is incorporated solely to maximize the benefits of TLH and manage the wash sale rule, and is only held in limited cases.
-Because of limited fund availability in the emerging market SRI space, we use market cap-based funds, like VWO and SCHE, as secondary and tertiary funds for ESGE when TLH is enabled.
+SRI portfolios can also support our core products for increasing after-tax returns, Tax-loss Harvesting+ and Tax-coordinated portfolios (TCP).
+Because of limited fund availability in the developed and emerging market SRI spaces, we use market cap-based funds, like VWO, SPEM, VEA, and IEFA as secondary and tertiary funds for ESGE and ESGD when TLH is enabled.

 Limitations of our approach

-The limitations of our approach and the available SRI products leave room for improvement, but we are committed to achieving more socially responsible investing through our research over time and are tracking the availability of better vehicles for these purposes.
+We are committed to achieving more socially responsible investing through our research over time and are tracking the availability of better vehicles for these purposes.
 This is simply the beginning of a conversation: customers interested in SRI can signal to the investing world that there is a demand for high quality SRI investment options and may help to encourage the development of well-diversified, low-cost SRI funds in a wider variety of asset classes.
 Since originally launching the SRI portfolio in 2017 with ESG exposure to only US Large Cap stocks, we’ve been able to expand the exposure to now cover also Developed Market stocks and Emerging Market stocks.
 As always, we will continue to monitor for additional ways to improve our portfolio.

 IV.
 How socially responsible is the SRI portfolio?